MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution

 • Lower maintenance reserves: $10/hour vs $115/hour for certified aircraft

 Modern LSA aircraft like the Flight Design CTLS can provide 30% lower direct operating costs compared to traditional trainers like the Cessna 152.
+This calculation factors in:

 Market Expansion: The New Student Pipeline